raunakoomar/Data-Collection/README.md

   3) Converts the data to 16-bit integers and writes it to a WAV file using the wave module

 # To-Do List
-  1) Speed up data processing, especially with large datasets like FLIR frames, using Cython
+  1) Use Cython to speed up data processing, especially with large datasets like FLIR frames
   2) Add XML parsing script for robot data
-  3) Implement threading and curvature to improve performance and responsiveness through parallel data processing
+  3) Implement threading to improve performance and responsiveness through parallel data processing
-  4) Scale LEM Box Voltage and Current data by 10 and 100 respectively
+  4) Scale LEM Box Voltage and Current data columns by 10 and 100 respectively
-  5) Process XIRIS Camera
+  5) Process XIRIS Camera data
-  6) Add feature to trim "junk data" to accomodate for other sensor data
+  6) Add feature to trim "junk data"